 Most likely, you’ll get an email back saying they are still working on the decision or that they are still interviewing.
 Of course, you might not get a response.
 In either case, at least you’ve reminded them you’re still interested.
 This is critical because companies always want to hire people who are genuinely interested in their business.

-If they respond but don’t have a decision yet, I’d recommend responding with a message that will allow you to follow up after an interview again if necessary.
+If they respond but don’t have a decision yet, I’d recommend responding with a message that will allow you to follow up again if necessary.
 Here is a sample email you could send them: